 Hotel Del Coronado Christmas

-The Ultimate Christmas decor award goes to the Hotel Del Coronado.
-The Del is the most magical this time of year.
-Not only is it located on one of the most famous San Diego beaches, but it’s decorated with multiple Christmas trees, an ice skating rink on the beach, a holiday food truck, and a light show orchestrated to music.
-The show is completely free and happens every day from 5 pm – 9 pm (every 30 minutes) and is located next to the Crown Room.
-For more information head to the Hotel Del Coronado website.
+Name a more iconic Christmas Activity other than visiting the Hotel Del Coronado during December?
+The Del is the most magical during the holiday season.
+Not only is it located on one of the most famous San Diego beaches, but it’s decorated with tons of bright lights, an ice skating rink on the beach, a holiday food truck, and even a light show orchestrated to music.

 - Holiday food truck items range between $16-$30